Kings Contrivance, Columbia, Maryland: Macgill's Common

-Macgill's Common was Kings Contrivance's first neighborhood.
+Macgill's Common is Kings Contrivance's first neighborhood.
 It is bounded on the south by Route 32, on the west by Route 29, on the north by the Donleigh, Arrowhead and Allview neighborhoods, and on the east it straddles the Little Patuxent River.

 According to the original 1973 plans for Kings Contrivance, the neighborhood was to be called Macgill's Range, and was to include single family homes and a 35-acre 18-hole golf course that was to be built and operated by the Columbia Association.
 The HRD promoted the golf course as a future revenue source for the Columbia Association that would lessen reliance on property assessments, while critics of the plan charged that its purpose was to allow HRD to charge more for property in the neighborhood.
 In March 1974 the Columbia Association, which was then still dominated by the HRD, approved a budget that called for building the golf course.
 In July 1974, however, HRD announced that it was delaying development of Kings Contrivance and Macgill's Range indefinitely due to slow real estate sales caused by the 1973–75 recession.

 Development of Kings Contrivance did not resume until the Spring of 1976, with the first work beginning on what was now called Macgill's Common in October 1976.
 Macgill's Common officially opened on June 25, 1977, and the golf course was never built there.

 In 2010, Macgill's Common had 2,603 residents.

 Most of Macgill's Common is located on Athol, a tract that was patented to Reverend James Macgill in 1732.
 Some parts closer to the Little Patuxent River are located on Brown's Hopyard, which was patented to Robert Brown in 1725.
 The village takes its name from the Reverend James Macgill, first pastor of Christ Church Guilford, and resident of Athol Manor.
-Prominent heir, land planner and Judge James MacGill lived in the house that later became The King's Contrivance restaurant as a child, selling the 780-acre estate and home to Kingdon Gould for development through a company named Overlook Inc., after his personal Overlook Farm Estate.
+Prominent heir, land planner and Judge James Macgill lived in the house that later became The King's Contrivance restaurant as a child, selling the 780-acre estate and home to Kingdon Gould for development through a company named Overlook Inc., after his personal Overlook Farm Estate.

 The street names of Macgill's Common come from the Folk Songs of North America compilation recorded by Alan Lomax.